What is CTD?

 • Look for the movements of different water masses near shore that indicate upwelling or currents that move sediment along the shore

-• Calculate sound velocity at various depths, to refine acoustic investigation of the ocean bottom or acoustic investigation of objects in the water (such as submarines or torpedoes)
+• Calculate sound velocity at various depths, to refine acoustic investigation of the ocean bottom or objects in the water

 • Discover an area of very low oxygen, which can have a major impact on fish.